Book cover

 }

 Associations often include multiplicity information, which indicates how many objects can be associated with the attribute responsible for the association.
-The most common multiplicity includes the following: 1 (exactly one object), 0..1 (zero or one object), and * (zero or more objects).
+The most common multiplicities include the following: 1 (exactly one object), 0..1 (zero or one object), and * (zero or more objects).

 In the following example, the multiplicity of the association between Person and Phone is 0..1.
 This information is indicated above the name of the attribute responsible for the association, in this case, phone.
 It means that a Person can have zero or only one phone.
-In programming terms, the attribute phone of Person can have the value null, indicating that the Person in question might not have a Phone.
-Alternatively, it can refer to just one Phone object.
+In programming terms, the attribute phone of Person can have the value null, indicating that the Person in question may not have a Phone, or it can refer to just one Phone object.

-Thus, in this last example, the attribute phone is an array, as illustrated in the following code:
+In this latter example, the attribute phone is an array, as illustrated in the following code:

 class Person {